base-org/web/apps/base-docs/docs/tools/viem.md

 ## Interacting with smart contracts

-You can use viem to interact with a smart contract on Base by creating a `Contract` instance using [`getContract`](https://viem.sh/docs/contract/getContract.html) and passing it the contract ABI, contract address, and and [Public](https://viem.sh/docs/clients/public.html) and/or [Wallet](https://viem.sh/docs/clients/wallet.html) Client:
+You can use viem to interact with a smart contract on Base by creating a `Contract` instance using [`getContract`](https://viem.sh/docs/contract/getContract.html) and passing it the contract ABI, contract address, and [Public](https://viem.sh/docs/clients/public.html) and/or [Wallet](https://viem.sh/docs/clients/wallet.html) Client:

 ```javascript
 import { getContract } from 'viem';